eecs489staff/a4-static-router/README.md

 prefix        next_hop     netmask          interface
 ```

+The prefix and netmask will be used together to determine the best match.
+You will then route the packet to the next_hop.

 Here is the default routing table that you will find on the VM.
 The first entry is the default route.

 ```